 UICC has been supporting the continuing education of cancer control professionals through online learning since 2014.

-UICC recognises the key role online learning can play in ensuring specialised knowledge in cancer control is accessible to all employees of UICC member organisations.
-Through the online learning offer we aim to provide evidence-based knowledge on key topics related to global cancer control as well as providing opportunities for UICC members to connect with and learn from each other through interactive live sessions and discussion activities.
+Through its online learning offer UICC aims to provide evidence-based knowledge on key multidisciplinary topics related to global cancer control, as well as providing opportunities for UICC members to connect with and learn from each other through interactive live sessions and discussion activities.

-Master courses are online courses purpose-built by internationally recognised experts addressing priority subjects in cancer control through a blend of modular learning and peer-exchange.
+Master courses are cohort-based courses purpose-built by internationally recognised experts addressing priority subjects in cancer control through a blend of modular learning and peer-exchange.

 Self-guided courses are accredited, online courses in which the pace of learning is set by the learner.
 All learning materials are available on-demand and can be completed at any time.